scylladb/scylla-manager/docs/source/sctool/backup.rst

 =====

+.. _backup-param-show-tables:

 ``--show-tables``
 ^^^^^^^^^^^^^^^^^

 Prints table names together with keyspace.
-Used in combination with ``--dry-run``.
+Used in combination with .. _backup-param-dry-run:

+``--dry-run``.

 =====

+.. _backup-param-snapshot-parallel:

 ``--snapshot-parallel <list of parallelism limits>``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^